jipingw/RiboDiPA/README.md

 the genes specified in the `genes.list`.
 For replicates marked as `1` in `classlabel` (see `RiboDiPA` function), the tracks are colored blue and replicates marked as `2` are colored red.
-Differential bins are colored black, with bin-level adjusted \(p\)-value annotated underneath the the track of the last replicate.
+Differential bins are colored black, with bin-level adjusted p-value annotated underneath the the track of the last replicate.
 If `genes.list` is not specified, all genes with significant differential pattern will be output.